 - 7. All applications for Well Drilling Authorization or Modification for nonexempt wells must contain, in addition to any information determined necessary for the evaluation of the application by the General Manager or the General Manager's designated representative, the following specified information in sufficient detail to be acceptable to the District. - a.
 Nature, Purpose, and Location.
 Provide a detailed statement describing: - i.
 The nature and purpose of the various proposed uses including proposed uses by persons other than the well owner; - ii.
 The proposed well location, location map, and the proposed receiving area from groundwater produced from the well; noting any proposed transfer; and - iii.
 The location and purpose of any water to be resold, leased, or transported. - b.
 Pumpage Volume.
 Provide a detailed statement describing: - i.
 The estimated pumping rate, and - ii.
 The anticipated pumpage volume. - c.
 Well Schematic.
 A proposed well design schematic with specifications to include: the total depth, borehole diameter, casing diameter and depth, annular seal interval(s), annular sealing method, calculated grout volumes, surface completion specifications, and any other pertinent well construction information. - d.
 Well Development Plan.
 A plan that describes the process for handling cuttings and fluids during well development. - e.
+ASR Wells.
+For ASR wells, provide the additional information: - i.
+Anticipated source and recovery volumes associated with this well - ii.
+A description of the proposed ASR concept and project operational design, including site configuration, instrumentation, flushing, operation management, recharge rates and methods, and equipment (e.g. well head/downhole piping, valves, etc).

+- f.
 Aquifer Test Plan and Hydrogeological Report.
 An aquifer test plan to include the required information as specified in the District's Guidelines for Hydrogeological Reports and Aquifer Testing.
-A Hydrogeological Report in accordance with Section D below, will be required for any new or modified wells that will be part of an existing permitted aggregate well system and will have an anticipated pumpage greater than two million gallons per year from the referenced new or modified well. - f.
+A Hydrogeological Report in accordance with Section D below, will be required for any new or modified wells that will be part of an existing permitted aggregate well system and will have an anticipated pumpage greater than two million gallons per year from the referenced new or modified well. - g.
 Declarations.
-Provide the following written declaration statements:
+Provide the following written declaration statements: - i.

-- i.
 A declaration that the applicant will comply with the District Rules and all groundwater use permits and plans promulgated pursuant to the District Rules. - ii.
-A declaration that the applicant will comply with well plugging and capping guidelines set forth in these Rules and will report well closures as required in Rule 3-5. - g.
+A declaration that the applicant will comply with well plugging and capping guidelines set forth in these Rules and will report well closures as required in Rule 3-5. - h.
 Notice Information.
-For wells for which notice must be provided under Section B below, the following information must be provided: - i.
+For wells for which notice must be provided under Section B below, the following information must be provided and notice must be mailed accordingly: - i.
 A tax plat location map showing locations of the proposed well, the existing well, or well field to be modified, mapped wells within a half-mile radius of the proposed well, the existing well, or well field, all properties within a half-mile radius of the proposed well or the existing well, and mapped CCNs or public water supply services areas within a half-mile radius of the proposed well, the existing well, or well field.
-This provision is subject to technical evaluation by District staff based on site-specific conditions. - ii.
-A mailing list of registered well owners within a half mile radius of the proposed well, the existing well, or well field.
-The mailing list should include the property owner's name, mailing address, and physical well address. - A mailing list of public water suppliers within a halfmile radius of the proposed well or the existing well.
-The mailing list should include the public water supplier's name, mailing address, and physical well address. - h.
-Other facts and considerations deemed necessary by the General Manager for protection of the public health and welfare and conservation and management of natural resources in the District. - 8.
-All applications for Production Permits for nonexempt wells must contain, in addition to any information determined necessary for the evaluation of the application by the General Manager or the General Manager's designated representative, the following specified information in sufficient detail to be acceptable to the District.
+This provision is subject to technical evaluation by District staff based on sitespecific conditions. - A mailing list of registered well owners within a half mile radius of the proposed well, the existing well, or well field.
+The mailing list should include the property owner's name, mailing address, and physical well address. - iii.
+A mailing list of public water suppliers within a half-mile radius of the proposed well or the existing well.
+The mailing list should include the public water supplier's name, mailing address, and physical well address.